dachshund-ncu/a3s/README.md

 a3s.py list_of_.DAT_files

-program returns file named 'WYNIK.DAT' with spectra
+Script returns file named 'WYNIK.DAT' with spectra